voxelpushing/CS241Notes/Lecture 6.md

 The language of $M$ is denoted $L(M)$, which is the set of strings accepted by $M$.

-The extended transition function $\delta^*$ applies the standard transition function on each char in a word, until the word is finally $\epsilon$:
+The extended transition function $\delta^*$ applies the standard transition function on each char in a word, until the word is finally $\varepsilon$:

 * Base case: $\delta^*(q, \epsilon) = q$
 * Recursive case: $\delta^*(q, cw) = \delta^*(\delta(q,c),w)$, where $c\in\Sigma$ and $w\in\Sigma^*$.
 So $cw$ is a non-empty string.